by Texas Homesteader ~

 Using Fishing Line To Discourage Birds

-So we took some inexpensive fishing line and wrapped it around the first post and strung it tightly to the second post about 2″ to 3″ above the rail.
+So we took some inexpensive fishing line and wrapped it around the first post and strung it tightly to the second post, running it about 2″ to 3″ above the rail.

 We stretched the fishing line tightly & tied it to the first post.
 Then we ran another line between that post and the next.